aolsen-1/blocking_SOMs_kmeans/README.md

 # Requirements Document

-All unit tests for SOM model python notebook can be accessed from the req_testing.py script.
+All unit tests for SOM and kmeans models will be tested at the end of the SOM_kmeans_blocking.ipynb.

 We identified the following requirements for this project: